 3) “Mindshift” by Barbara Oakley

 Oakley’s book does a deep dive into how you can change your approach to learning and bring about surprising results in academics and in your career.
 She delves into the neuroscience of how the brain changes when you learn different skills.
 If you want to go deeper into the neuroscience, Cal Newport’s Deep Work is a great comparison book to show you what happens to your synapses when they are fired.
-The last few chapters focuses specifically on MOOC’s – how to study and learn for a completely digital courses.
+The last few chapters focus specifically on MOOC’s – how to study and learn for a completely digital course.
 I have yet to see any other author getting this detailed on how to approach learning in the digital age.
 It’s no wonder Oakley’s MOOC Learning How To Learn is one of the most popular MOOC’s of all time – that’s a lot of MOOC’s for one sentence.

 4) “Learn Better” by Ulrich Boser